 Cisco Secure sees XDR as a security platform that fails if any of its component parts isn't doing what it's meant to do.
 The "extended" in XDR doesn't do much if there isn't a powerful analytics toolset to leverage it, after all.
 Each of the three main parts of the XDR platform have to work in tandem to deliver the big promises of this new approach to IT security.
-This section will cover the three pillars of Cisco Secure's XDR philosophy to better understand the ideas SecureX is built on.
+This section covers the three pillars of Cisco XDR philosophy.